Certifying 3-Edge-Connectivity: Chain Decompositions

 \section{Chain Decompositions}

 We use a very simple decomposition of graphs into cycles and paths.
 The decomposition was previously used for linear-time tests of $2$-vertex- and $2$-edge-connectivity~\cite{Schmidt2013a} and $3$-vertex-connectivity~\cite{Schmidt2013}.
-In this paper we show that it can also be used to find Mader's construction for a $3$-edge-connected graph.
+In this paper we show that it can also be used to find a Mader's construction for a $3$-edge-connected graph.
 We define the decomposition algorithmically; a similar procedure that serves for the computation of low-points can be found in~\cite{Ramachandran1993}.

 Let $G$ be a connected graph without self-loops and let $T$ be a depth-first search tree of $G$.
 Let $r$ be the root of $T$.
-We orient tree-edges $\edge uv$ up, i.e., towards the root such that $v<u$, and back-edges $\edge xy$ down, that is, such that $x<y$.
+We orient tree-edges towards the root and back-edges away from the root, i.e., $v < u$ for an oriented tree-edge $\edge uv$ and $x < y$ for an oriented back-edge $\edge xy$.

-We decompose\footnote{If $G$ is not 2-edge-connected, there will be edges and maybe vertices not belonging to any chain.} $G$ into a set $\C = \{C_1,\ldots,C_{|\C|}\}$ of cycles and paths, called \emph{chains}, by applying the following procedure for each vertex $v$ in the order in which they were discovered during the DFS.